BigDataRepublic/bdr-engineering-stack/data-science-production-container/README.md

 This exercise will help you get started using the framework.
 The goal is to bring a house price prediction model into production.
 Building the model is beyond the scope of this exercise.
 Therefore a simple regression model was created based a Kaggle dataset [Kaggle dataset](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
 It is created with the scikit-learn package and can be found in the `Exercise\models` direcotry as a pickle file.

 This exercise will be based of the Exercise directory, a number of files have been prepared, during the exercise all steps will be explained.
+The exercise contains the same implementation as the DemoContainer, whenever you get stuck, you can peak in that directory for a little inspiration ;-).

 #### Step 1
 The `main.py` file will be used for the implementation of the framework.
 In order to implement it, we first need to import the framework definitions.